planctus/europa/README.md

 This will restore the local database from *./_db_dumps/ac-dump.mysql* if it exists.
 If the database is not yet exported it will attempt to download it.

+*You will need to have registry-rebuild installed globally.
+TODO: add rebuild-registry via composer*

 ```bash
 bin/phing restore-ac-db
 ```